Observations and Thoughts

 The light is not bright enough and is too enclosed to put in higher wattage bulbs.
 We replaced it with a 90-watt, 6000 lumen Tech Lighting Timbre Linear Suspension chandelier.

 We had another Ethernet jack installed on the south wall.
-Put the CenturyLink modem in the mechanical room.
+Put the CenturyLink modem in the mechanical room. then, we went to Wi-Fi.

 Living